 So you’re looking at a very nuanced opinion in these highly academic texts and that is what the authors view comprises of.
 We’ll see some examples to get a better idea of how these function in our RC passage.

-Now that we know the elements of the passage, I’m going to tell you about the two broad categories of RC passages and we’re going to look at one RC passage of each type to see how those elements function in those categories – how those elements make meaning in those passages.
+Now that we know the elements of a GRE Reading Comprehension passage, I’m going to tell you about the two broad categories of RC passages and we’re going to look at one RC passage of each type to see how those elements function in those categories – how those elements make meaning in those passages.

 The first category is exposition– this type of passage provide a comprehensive description of any idea or theory.

 So the whole point of the passage is to describe something.
 It is not trying to advance an argument but rather just explain something or how it happened.

 The other type, you may have guessed this – argumentation.
 That is something that presents two or more sides of an argument or a contention.
 It may or may not have a resolution.
 Just because there’s an argument, don’t expect there to be an answer at the end saying “hey side a wins over side b”.

 It may just be an argument that cogently presents these two different sides, maybe gives the author’s opinion at the end and leaves the rest for the reader to think about.

 So these are the two broad categories of RC passages you’re going to look at.

 We have expositions- something that describes an idea or theory and argumentation- something that argues, that presents the two sides of an argument and you may or may not have a resolution over there.

 Okay now we’re gonna look at one of each type and try to identify those elements that we looked at earlier in those and see how it makes it a lot easier for us to understand the passage as a whole.